Branko Radičević: Poetry

 Đački rastanak (The Parting of Schoolfriends) is the most popular of his works.
 In it, Radičević portrayed the life of college students.
 For a time he gives himself up to the fleeting impressions of the moment.

 In Put (A Journey), a magnanimous allegory, Radičević shows a skill in satirical nomenclature by stigmatizing Vuk Stefanović Karadžić's adversaries who disapproved the reforms of language and orthography.

 With Bezimena he changed his style, from the influences by Byron and Romanticism, towards Pushkin's Eugene Onegin and Vissarion Belinsky's essay of 1843 about Pushkin and Realism.

 His work gave an important contribution to Vuk's victory in the cultural battle for language reform.

+The collected works of Branko Radičević were published in 2025 by Matica srpska and the Serbian Literary Cooperative.